Da Nang Food: The Best Restaurants in Da Nang, Vietnam by JetSettingFools.com

 Other popular local Da Nang food is Banh Xeo (crispy pancakes), Com Ga (chicken and rice) and Bun Cha Ca Da Nang (fishcake noodle soup).

-Da Nang Restaurant Scene: Where To Eat In Da Nang
+Da Nang Restaurant Scene: Where To Eat in Da Nang

 Just like the rest of Vietnam, there is no shortage of places to eat in Da Nang.
-As is often the case in Vietnam, many of the same types of eateries are found in one area.
+As is also often the case in Vietnam, many of the same types of eateries are found in one area.

 Restaurants featuring the best local food in Da Nang are found in the city center.
 Meanwhile, the best international restaurants in Da Nang are found in the An Thuong district between the Han River and the East Vietnam Sea.
 In the markets and on the street corner, vendors make delicious Da Nang street food.
 And, for visitors seeking the best seafood in Da Nang, the Man Thai fishing village is the place to go.